top of page

 • True annual cost: $3,075+

-How long should professional impeller removal take?
-With proper tools, most marine impeller removals can be completed in 30 minutes, including shutdown, extraction, inspection, and reinstallation.
+Professional-grade impeller puller How long should professional impeller removal take?
+With the right tool, most marine impeller removals take about 30 minutes, including shutdown, extraction, inspection, and reinstallation.

 • Clean extraction, no housing damage